Marshlands Conservancy

-Marshlands Conservancy is a 147-acre nature preserve in the city of Rye, New York, fully owned and operated by Westchester County Parks.
-It has numerous wildlife habitats, ranging from ponds to creeks to a large meadow area, succession forest, freshwater wetlands, and the only extensive salt marsh in Westchester.
-It borders Long Island Sound and can be entered via an easement on the historic Boston Post Road.
+Marshlands Conservancy is a 147-acre wildlife sanctuary in the city of Rye, New York, fully owned and operated by Westchester County Parks.
+It was originally the home of the Wecquaesgeek tribe and once owned by the parents of American peacemaker John Jay.

+Today, it has numerous wildlife habitats, ranging from ponds to creeks to a large meadow area, succession forest, freshwater wetlands, and the only extensive salt marsh in Westchester.
+It borders Long Island Sound and can be entered via an easement on the historic Boston Post Road which is owned by the Jay descendants.
 It is one of 5 properties that together constitute the Boston Post Road Historic District, the only National Historic Landmark District in Westchester County.
-It has high archaeological sensitivity.
-The conservancy has also been designated an Important Bird Area.
+It has high archaeological sensitivity.The conservancy has also been designated an Important Bird Area.